martinklepsch/tenzing/README.md

 own backend you're encouraged to use services like [Parse][parse], [Firebase][firebase], [Usergrid][usergrid] and others.

-If you figure out that you need a Clojure based server down the road it's simple either add it yourself or create it as a standalone service that's being used by your clients.
+If you figure out that you need a Clojure based backend down the road it's simple to either add it yourself or create it as a standalone service that's being used by your clients.

 Please, also consider [offline first][offline-first] as an approach